open-contracting-extensions/eforms/docs/mapping.md

 [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 For each `cac:SubordinateAwardingCriterion`, add or update a corresponding `AwardCriterion` in the lot's `.awardCriteria.criteria` array.
-Add or update a corresponding `CriterionNumber` in the award criterion's `.numbers` array and map the value of this field to the award criteron number's `.number`.
+Add or update a corresponding `CriterionNumber` in the award criterion's `.numbers` array and map the value of this field to the award criterion number's `.number`.

 ```xml
 <cac:ProcurementProjectLot>